shaik1002/biggitlabbomb/doc/user/discussions/index.md

 To add an internal note:

-1. On the issue, epic, or merge request, in the **Comment** text box, enter a comment.
+1. On the issue, epic, or merge request, in the **Comment** text box, type a comment.
-1. Below the comment, select **Make this an internal note**.
+1. Below the comment, select the **Make this an internal note** checkbox.
 1. Select **Add internal note**.

 You can also mark an entire [issue as confidential](../project/issues/confidential_issues.md),